 - The SAR will also tell you if your FAFSA has been selected for verification.
 If selected, the college will request a Verification Worksheet and certain tax documents.
 Submit any requested verification documents within 30 days of your notice from the Financial Aid Office.

 - Complete Direct Loan Entrance Counseling at www.studentloans.gov.

 - Complete Direct Loan Subsidized/Unsubsidized Master Promissory Note (MPN) at www.studentloans.gov.

-Complete Graduate PLUS Loan Request and MPN at www.studentloans.gov.
+- Complete Graduate PLUS Loan Request, PLUS MPN and PLUS entrance counseling at www.studentloans.gov.

 - www.fafsa.ed.gov or www.fafsa.gov is the site to complete the FAFSA.
 The FAFSA is a FREE application.

 - The 2019-2020 FAFSA requires 2018 income data.
 The 2020-2021 FAFSA requires 2019 income data.

 - The FSA ID, which consists of a user-created username and password, replaced the PIN effective May 2015.
 It allows users to electronically access personal information on Federal Student Aid Web sites as well as electronically sign a FAFSA.
 While you are not required to have an FSA ID to complete and submit a FAFSA on the Web application, it is the fastest way to sign your application and have it processed.
 It is also the only way to access or correct your information online, or to pre-fill a FAFSA on the Web application with information from your previous year’s FAFSA.

 - An FSA ID can be created by visiting https://fsaid.ed.gov/npas/index.htm